pinkertoncs/cp1-workspace/semester-2/unit-08/02-css-basics/README.md

 	- You can combine selectors
 - Pseudo-classes
 	- Special conditions are identified using pseudo-classes
-	- The colon (:) is teh pseudo-class selector
+	- The colon (:) is the pseudo-class selector

 ```html

 <html>
 	<head>
 	<style>

 		p {
 			/* apply these styles to all p elements */
 		}

 		p, h1{
 			/* apply these styles to all p AND h1 elements
 		}

 		#no1 {
 			/* apply these styles to THE element with id=no1 */
 		}

 		p.type1 {
 			/* apply these styles to ALL p elements with class=type1 */
 			/* omit the p to apply a class to different element types */
 		}

 		#div2 p {
 			/* apply these styles to all p elements INSIDE of element with id=div2 */
 		}